USGS-R/RSurvey/README.md

 ## Run

-Load **RSurvey** in the current R session and launch its GUI using the command
+Load **RSurvey** in the current R session and launch its main GUI using the command

 ```r
 library(RSurvey)